ihsiukaoBerkeley/Underwriting-Workflow-Revamp/README.md

 *Due to confidentiality, all confidence information has been modified.

 ### Role:
-1: digitizated of the underwriting guidelines with LLM.
+1: digitized the underwriting guidelines with LLM.

 2: completed the processing and summarization of old medical records with LLM.